Lesbian, Gay, Bisexual, Trans/GNC, and Queer IPV

 - Do not make assumptions about the gender of your patients’ partner(s), use gender neutral terms when referring to patients partner(s) such as “they”.

 - Patients may not identify as LGBTQ or come out to you, and that’s okay!

-- Familiarize yourself with local and national LGBTQ-specific resources and find out what services are available to male-identified survivors.
+- Familiarize yourself with local and national LGBTQ-specific resources and find out what anti-violence services are accessible for IPV survivors of all genders, not just cisgender women.

 There are many resources for provides and clinics that are working to be more inclusive for LGBTQ people.
 The National LGBT Health Education Center at Fenway Institute is a great place to start: